 Statistics: 6 miles roundtrip, ascent 350′

+Yellowstone has many opportunities for various walks, you can design your own combination of paths – as long as you stay on the designated trails.
 Our chosen trailhead for this three-hour walk was near the terraced hot springs adjacent to the village of Mammoth Hot Springs.

 We were immediately put on alert by a sign warning of recent bear sightings.

 We had a good view of the Gardiner River Valley after climbing the hill behind Mammoth Hot Springs.

 Walking through sagebrush and stands of trees, we encountered the first beaver pond.

 We did not see any beavers, but a muskrat was clearly enjoying a swim.

 A beaver dam was on the trail at the far end of the pond.